 Go - Classic Game with Wooden Board

-At nearly 3000 years old (possibly older,) Go is one of the oldest games still in play today.
+At nearly 3000 years old (possibly older,) GO is one of oldest games still played.
 The earliest mention of Go (圍棋 (wéi qí)- "surrounding game") appears in the "Analects" of Confucius (551-479 BC), while the earliest physical evidence is a 17×17 Go board discovered in 1952 in a tomb of the former Han dynasty (206 BC- 9 AD).